easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 It is recommended to first assess the current situation before letting EasyBuild install the software, and to check which **dependencies** are already installed and which are still missing.
-In addition, you may want to inspect the specifics of the **installation procedure** that will be performed by EasyBuild and ensure that the configuration option are what you would expect, for example.
+In addition, you may want to inspect the specifics of the **installation procedure** that will be performed by EasyBuild and ensure that the configuration options are what you would expect, for example.

 ## Specifying easyconfigs